Skip to content

 There are also specific decisions set out under section 20 of the Mental Capacity Act that a Deputy is not permitted to make.
 These decisions must be made by the Court and are as follows:

-1. Decisions to refuse or withdraw life sustaining treatment;
+1. Decisions to refuse consent for life sustaining treatment;

 2. Decisions that prevent a named person from having contact with the person;